CIDARLAB/cello/README.md

 <img src="src/main/webapp/images/logo-cello-color.png">

 The Cello input is a high-level logic specification written in Verilog, a hardware description language.
 The code is parsed to generate a truth table, and logic synthesis produces a circuit diagram with the genetically available gate types to implement the truth table.
 The gates in the circuit are assigned using experimentally characterized genetic gates.
-In assignment, a predicted circuit score guides a Monte Carlo simulated annealing search.
-The assignment with the highest score is chosen, and this assignment can be physically implemented in a combinatorial number of different layouts.
+In assignment, a predicted circuit score guides a breadth-first search, or a Monte Carlo simulated annealing search.
+The assignment with the highest score is chosen, and this assignment can be physically implemented in a combinatorial number of different genetic layouts.
 The Eugene language is used for rule-based constrained combinatorial design of one or more final DNA sequence(s) for the designed circuit.

 ## Verilog specification.